fossunited/fossunited/docs/docs/create-event.md

     e.g. `"FOSS Meetup Hyderabad"`
   - Please use `YYYY-MMM` for the `"Event Permalink"` e.g. `2024-nov`
   - Please use `"Live"` as the `"Event Status"`
-  - Please select the start datetime and the end datetime for the event
+  - Please select the start date & time and the end date & time for the event

 After an event is created successfully, you should be able to see it in the `"Manage Chapter"` page.